• Home

 Blue in daylight, purple under artificial light

-Due to its many varieties, garnets are often mistaken for other gemstones, and the most common (red) is often confused with the ruby.
+Due to its many varieties, garnets are often mistaken for other gemstones, and the most common (red) is often confused with the ruby (which is actually a red sapphire).
 Red garnets can usually be distinguished from the ruby as they exhibit a darker brownish-red hue, whereas rubies are often a true red to blood-red color.
 Garnets are also attracted to neodymium magnets (the most common type of permanent magnet), and these magnets are sometimes used to separate garnets from other gemstones.

 Garnet